Skip to content

 registry.register(AnalyzerAgent);

-export async function loadState(runId: string): Promise<AgentState<unknown, unknown> | null> {
+export async function loadState(sessionId: string): Promise<AgentState<unknown, unknown> | null> {

-return stateStore.load(runId);
+return stateStore.load(sessionId);

 }